From Pageants to Patient

 When you think melanoma, you likely think of moles.
 For Miss Illinois USA 2018 Karolina Jasko, it started with a manicure.

 “I was a senior in high school and getting my nails done almost twice a month with a gel that uses UV light to set,” says Karolina, now 21.
 “I noticed what I thought was an infection on my right thumbnail — a black vertical line.
 I went to my primary care physician who referred me immediately to Northwestern Medicine.”

-Karolina was diagnosed with subungual melanoma, which originates in the nail matrix and accounts for only 0.7% to 3.5% of melanoma cases worldwide.
+Karolina was diagnosed with subungual melanoma, which originates in the nail matrix and accounts for only 0.7 percent to 3.5 percent of melanoma cases worldwide.
 Karolina’s mom survived melanoma twice.
-People like Karolina who have a first-degree relative with a history of melanoma have a 50% greater chance of developing it.
-Melanoma accounts for only 1% of skin cancer diagnoses, but it causes the majority of skin cancer-related deaths.
+People like Karolina who have a first-degree relative with a history of melanoma have a 50 percent greater chance of developing it.
+Melanoma accounts for only 1 percent of skin cancer diagnoses, but it causes the majority of skin cancer-related deaths.
 Time is critical for diagnosis and treatment.

 “I was lucky enough to be diagnosed very quickly at Northwestern Medicine,” says Karolina.
 “What stuck out to me was how much everyone who took care of me truly cared about how I was feeling, while acting quickly.”